I came across this poem from an unknown author. It is titled

 Look past my eyes into my soul, you know I’d die for you.

-I’ll watch your kids, I’ll watch your house, your praise
+I’ll watch your kids, I’ll watch your house, your praise will be my crown.

-Ask what you will, I’ll do my best, I’ll even be your
+Ask what you will, I’ll do my best, I’ll even be your clown.

 But some of you don’t like me, I’m sure I don’t know why.